-The Montfort Academy offers study abroad programs in Italy and Spain and intends to inaugurate new programs in Greece and the Holy Land.
+The Montfort Academy offers study abroad programs in Italy and Spain and intends to inaugurate new programs in Costa Rica, Greece, and the Holy Land.
 Our formal exchange program of one month each year in Italy is with the prestigious Istituto Sacro Cuore (Sacred Heart School) in Rome, and our one month program in Spain is with the Collegi Pureza de Maria Sant Cugat in Barcelona.
 Each year, four of our students are selected to attend these prestigious high schools.
 Sacred Heart sits atop of the Spanish Steps in Rome and is one of the oldest and most prestigious high schools in Italy.
 It is also a UNESCO associated school.
 UNESCO is the United Nations Education, Scientific, and Cultural Organization.
-Collegi Sant Cugat-Pureza is one of the most important high schools in Barcelona
+Collegi Sant Cugat-Pureza is one of the most important high schools in Barcelona.

 In addition to our study abroad programs each year Juniors and Seniors travel to Italy for in-depth excursions to the ancient, medieval, Renaissance, and modern worlds with major stops in Rome, Naples, Pompeii, Reggio Calabria, and Sicily.
 This trip is not just a tour but an immersion in Italian life, history, language, art, architecture, archeology, and culture.